Benjamin Adekunle: Role after the civil war

 Benjamin Adekunle was promoted to Brigadier in 1972.
 After the war Adekunle was put in charge of decongesting the Lagos port that was having a chronic problem of clearing imported goods.
 He held this position until being compulsorily retired on 20 August 1974.

 He attributed his problems during and after the war to his rivals in the army.
 In various interviews, he said there was always a rumor of coup linked to him until the army authority felt the concern to do something about it.
 He had large followings in both the army and public at large and was the most popular military commander during the war, apart from Obasanjo, who succeeded him and brought the war to an end with the same 3MC.

-Adekunle led the Third Marine Commando Division with such great panache and determination that the foreign media, in looking for a human angle on the Biafran war, found him a ready source of news.
+Adekunle led the Third Marine Commando Division, and the foreign media frequently turned to him while seeking a human perspective on the Biafran war.